speechbrain/speechbrain/recipes/RescueSpeech/README.md

 # RescueSpeech
-[https://doi.org/10.5281/zenodo.8077622](RescuSpeech) is a dataset specifically designed for performing noise robust speech recognition in the Search and Rescue domain.
+[RescuSpeech](https://doi.org/10.5281/zenodo.8077622) is a dataset specifically designed for performing noise robust speech recognition in the Search and Rescue domain.
 In this repository, we provide training recipes and pre-trained models that have been developed and evaluated using RescuSpeech data.
 These models aim to enhance the performance of speech recognizers in challenging and noisy environments.

+While our paper presents a comprehensive comparison of results on CRDNN, Wav2vec2, WavLM, Whisper and SepFormer, we only present our best-performing models.
+Please see below for each pre-trained model and the full model link.

 This recipe supports training several models on the dataset
 - **Task: ASR**- WavLM, Whisper